Policies & Tuition

 Tuition & Fees

-For the tuition listed below, the student is guaranteed that I will be present and prepared to teach 34 lessons as per the studio 2022-2023 calendar (barring emergencies).
+For the tuition listed below, the student is guaranteed that I will be present and prepared to teach 34 lessons as per the studio 2023-2024 calendar (barring emergencies).
 Tuition should be paid for either the entire term, by semester or divided into 10 monthly installments, September through June.
 Discounted tuition rates apply if paid by the 10th of each month.
 After the 10th, full standard tuition is due.
+Note: tuition is based on enrollment, not student attendance.

 Monthly Tuition Rates: